- White beans 2 cups

 - Concentrated meat broth 1 tbsp

-Drain and rinse the beans.
+You can make Boston baked beans in the slow cooker.
 In 4 ½ to 5 ½ -quart pot slow cooker, mix 3 1/2 cups of water with beans and other ingredients: onion chopped, brown sugar, molasses, mustard, concentrated meat broth, except salt until mixed.
 Cover slow cooker with lid and cook beans in the low setting as manufacturer directs, about 14 hours or until the beans are tender and sauce is syrupy.
-Mix the salt in the bean mixture before serving.